hojamuhammet/hojamuhammet/README.md

 <p align="left">As a junior Golang back end developer, I'm eager to learn and grow in the world of software development.
 With a strong foundation in Golang, I'm dedicated to honing my skills and gaining valuable experience in building robust back end solutions.
 I embrace challenges as opportunities for growth, and I am excited to contribute to innovative projects that make a difference.
 Let's collaborate and embark on this coding journey together!</p>

 </br>
-- 🌱 I’m currently learning RabbitMQ, Kafka, Redis, NoSQL<br>
+- 🌱 I’m currently learning RabbitMQ, Redis<br>
 - 💬 Ask me about Golang, Python, gRPC and SQL<br>
 - 📫 How to reach me: atdayewkemal@gmail.com<br>